jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration/intel-hwa-tutorial.md

 # HWA Tutorial On Intel GPU

-This tutorial guides you setting up full video hardware acceleration on Intel integrated GPU and ARC discrete GPU via QSV and VA-API.
+This tutorial guides you on setting up full video hardware acceleration on Intel integrated GPUs and ARC discrete GPUs via QSV and VA-API.